couchbaselabs/Couchbase-by-Example/08-signup-and-login/08-signup-and-login.md

        :8000/smarthome/_session
 ```

-In the next section, you will create an simple Android app with a login and signup screen to test those endpoint.
+In the next section, you will create a simple Android app with a login and signup screen to test those endpoints.

 ## Android app

-Open Android Studio and select **Start a new Android Studio project** from the **Quick Start** menu:
+Open Android Studio and select **Start a new Android Studio project** from the **Quick Start** menu.

 Name the app **SmartHome**, set an appropriate company domain and project location, and then click **Next**: